nsfcac/repacss-user-guide/docs/index.md

 ---

-## 💡 Tip
+!!! tip
     Join the REPACSS user Slack workspace (coming soon!) to ask questions, get updates, and share knowledge with the TTU HPC community.

----

 ## 🤝 Contribute